accoumar12/easy-bike-fitting/references/specifications.md

    - Display analyzed metrics and recommended adjustments.
    - Visual representation of the cyclist's pose and suggested changes.

+5. **User Interface**
+   - A really nice and minimalist UI.
+The pose estimation allows to create a visual representation of the cyclist.
+The current and optimized positions are showed side by side.
+The user can drag different key points (such as the position of the saddle, etc...) in order to visualize the changes in real-time.

 ## Detailed Requirements

 ### User Registration and Authentication